Updated May 16, 2023

-As the list is too big, you can export it to the file and then open the file to view the options and search for options that can be used in your context and use case.
-The output can be exported to file using the following command.
+As the list is too big, you can export it to the file and then open it to view the options and search for options that can be used in your context and use case.
+You can export the output to a file by using the following command:

 mysqldump -u root p --help > temp

-And the temp file when opened on an editor looks like following:
+And the temp file, when opened on an editor, looks like the following:

 Examples to Implement MySQL Backup

-Let us consider a few examples, I will firstly query on my database server to display all databases:
+Let us consider a few examples; I will first query on my database server to display all databases:

-Now, we will use educba database and check the tables present in it.
+Now, we will use the educba database and check its tables.